 Barcelona has beautiful architecture, culture, nature and lots of tourists.
 So here are our 5 tips to enjoy Barcelona like a local.
 We will teach you how to escape from the crowded spots and get the real Catalan feeling.

 This was our second time in the Catalan capital and I think we’ll never get enough of it.
 On our first trip we went to all the touristic attractions, neighborhoods, and parks.
 But this time we discovered how to enjoy Barcelona like a local and felt the urge to share it!

-You have to know two important things about Barcelona:
+You have to know three important things about Barcelona:

 – There are plenty of places to visit, things to see, food and drinks to taste.